RosterElf Logo

 Prevention through better systems

-The best approach to time theft is preventing it through systems design:
+The best approach to time theft is preventing it through systems design.
+Each of these reduces the opportunity for inaccurate records without singling anyone out:

-Geofencing restricts clock-in to when employees are at the work location.
-GPS-enabled mobile apps verify location during clock-in.
+GPS geofencing restricts clock-in to when employees are at the work location, and GPS-enabled mobile apps verify location during clock-in.
 This eliminates the possibility of clocking in from home or while travelling to work.
 Frame this as ensuring accurate records rather than surveillance.

-Biometric time clocks using fingerprint or facial recognition prevent buddy punching.
-Photo capture during clock-in provides verification.
+Biometric time clocks using fingerprint or facial recognition prevent buddy punching, and photo capture during clock-in provides verification.
 These methods ensure the person clocking in is actually the employee recorded.
-Explain the benefit of protecting everyone from false accusations.
 For a cost comparison of biometric hardware versus tablet-based alternatives, see our detailed guide.

 Require manager approval for timesheet entries that exceed rostered hours or vary from normal patterns.
-This creates a checkpoint without adding burden to routine time records.
-Managers can query variations before they flow to payroll.
+This creates a checkpoint without adding burden to routine time records, so managers can query variations before they flow to payroll.
+See our guide to timesheet approval workflows.

 Where awards permit, consider automatic break deductions for shifts over certain lengths.
 This removes the opportunity for break time manipulation while ensuring Fair Work compliance.
 Ensure employees can claim back break time if genuinely not taken.

 Give managers visibility into who is currently clocked in.
-This enables spot-checking against who is actually working without requiring constant physical monitoring.
-Discrepancies can be addressed in real-time rather than after the fact.
+This enables spot-checking against who is actually working without requiring constant physical monitoring, so discrepancies can be addressed in real time rather than after the fact.

 Addressing concerns without damaging trust